SixArm/sixarm_shell_statistics/README.md

 These statistics scripts run using simple shell commands, such as `awk` and `sort`.

-These scripts are intended to run on any shell, and independent of any higher-level languages and tool.
+These scripts can run on any typical shell, independent of higher-level languages.

 For more sophisticated statistics needs, we recommend the R language: http://www.r-project.org/